ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 ## Edit

 Unlike with email messages, it is common in IM systems to allow the sender of a message to edit or delete the message after the fact.
-Typically the message is replaced in the user interface of the receivers (even after the original message is read) but shows a visual indication that it has been edited.
+Typically, the message is replaced in the user interface of the receivers (even after the original message is read) but shows a visual indication that it has been edited.